Benefits of Serial Number Tracking

 Serialization solutions bring many benefits to manufacturers.
 Click below to learn more.
 Or check out Radley’s blog for the latest articles on warehousing and manufacturing.

 What is supply chain serialization and how do manufacturing reap its benefits?
 Let’s look at serialization for product traceability in pharma and food manufacturing.

-Serial Number Tracking for Traceability
+Track Serial Numbers for Traceability

 Traceability is a key component of the modern supply chain.
 It lets supply chain providers understand how inventory moves across the network.
 Traceability adds visibility from a material’s origin to the product’s delivery.